 There is no right or wrong answer here; your rewards redemptions should suit your personal preferences, and that’s all that matters.
 If you want some flexibility, look at cash back credit cards that let you redeem for at least two or three options including gift cards, travel, merchandise, cash back and statement credits.

-First, know that you don’t have to limit yourself to just one.
+Know that you don’t have to limit yourself to just one cash back card.
 There are plenty of consumers who successfully manage multiple cash back credit cards, which they use to maximize rewards in different categories as well as on miscellaneous purchases.
 With the right credit combination, you can earn hundreds of dollars in rewards on everyday purchases — and easily double your cash back reward.

 Cash back credit cards really do offer the prospect of “something for nothing,” but you’ll benefit only if you are disciplined enough to avoid debt.
 Make sure you have a plan in place to earn rewards responsibly, and that you have an idea of the type of card you want to sign up for.

-With some research and planning, you can earn cash back in no time.
+With some research and planning, you can earn plenty of cash back in no time.